 - Pedals are not stable when playing

-Paxcess is another great brand for electronic drum pads and music accessories.
+Paxcess is another great brand for drum pads and sound accessories.
 I include the Paxcess Roll-Up Pad in the review because it is among the cheapest products on the market.

 It comes with seven drum pads zones, one snare, three toms, one hi-hat, and two cymbals.

 It comes with two built-in stereo speakers, each having 2 watts.
 You can connect it to headphones using the ¼ jack output.
-And there is an additional input for mp3/music devices.
+And there is an additional input for mp3/sound devices.